DamianAtlass/fridge-sensor/readme.md

 ### Stop the script when running as cronjob
 You might want to stop it whne your about to change something or debug.
-To do so, find the process by e.i looking for the script path and remember the process id (PID):
+To do so, find the process by e.i looking for the script path and remember the process id (PID).
+Look for the main.py process:
 ```bash
 ps -ef
 ```